akshayysharma/ecommerce/README.md

 - This project is made using HTML and CSS without any framework.
 - Website is static without any functionality
-- Perpose to make this project is to showcase my design skills
+- Purpose - showcase my design skills

 ## Designs